Masters Degrees in Computer Science

 Choices of MSc courses in Computer Science

 Computer Science currently offers the following Masters degrees.

-- ROUTE 1: A ‘conversion’ Masters, for graduates new to computing - i.e. whose first degree is not in Computer Science
+- MSc Computer Science: This is a "conversion" Masters, for graduates new to computing - i.e. whose first degree is not in Computer Science.

 For students with a degree in Computer Science or a closely related discipline: